Iceland South Coast Tour A Day Trip to Vik from Reykjavik by JetSettingFools.com

 Snowy roads in Iceland Golden Circle during winter

-The interior of the Iceland, however, is vacant of people and is mostly open land consisting of lava fields and glaciers.
-Of the 330,000 Icelandic citizens, 75% live in the capital, Reykjavik.
-The remaining 25% reside is the villages and towns near the shore.
+The interior of the Iceland, however, is mostly open land consisting of lava fields and glaciers.
+Of the nearly 400,000 Icelandic citizens, 75% live in the capital, Reykjavik.

 On our Iceland winter tour, the bus maneuvered flawlessly over the snowy road allowing us to sit back, relax and take in the incredible scene outside our window.